loktacar/wallpapermaker/README.md

 wallpaper=~/.wp.bmp
 # The filename of the output wallpaper image

+keep=0
+# Keep a certain number of files (appends .#number# to the filename givein the
+# wallpaper option)

 [linux]
 desktop-environment=gnome
-# The desktop environment used on linux, currently only 'gnome', and 'lxde' supported
+# The desktop environment used on linux, currently only 'gnome', and 'lxde'
+# supported

 [recursive_split]
 recursion-depth=3